john-itcsolutions/bucordo/README.md

 Then:

-So, in each non-ordering server proceed as follows.
+in each ordering server proceed as follows (unless you have access to the "trusted workers'" docker image, in which case the container is already set up).

 `docker exec -it bucordo_x_y bash`